 Although both these methods can work, the results are not always uniform.
 And they aren’t going to get rid of extremely stubborn wrinkles.
 Therefore, I recommend you steam polyester using a handheld steamer only.

 Yes, you can steam a polyester-satin blend.
 Make sure that you aren’t using high heat as both these fabrics are prone to melting.

 Polyester-spandex blends can definitely be steamed.
-Just keep some distance between the nozzle of your steamer and the garment in order to avoid overheating.
+Just keep some distance between the nozzle of your steamer and the garment in order to avoid overheating or shrinking it.

 100% polyester can be steamed.
 Hang your 100% polyester garment before you start steaming to let gravity help you in removing wrinkles.